Research Associate - J-PAL Africa

 - Leading focus group discussions with potential recipients of the intervention

 - A minimum of an Honour’s degree in economics, social sciences or other Honour’s level degrees involving training in statistics or coursework in quantitative research methods.
-Candidates with a bachelor degree who have MITx Micromasters in Data, Economics and Development Policy credentials are also welcome to apply.
+Candidates with a bachelors degree who have MITx Micromasters in Data, Economics and Designing Policy credentials are encouraged to apply.

-- Demonstrated strong quantitative skills.
-Proficiency in Stata/R and Microsoft Office suite
+- Demonstrated strong quantitative skills, including proficiency in Stata/R and Microsoft Office suite

 - Excellent management and organizational skills, attention to detail and ability to work under pressure